In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Incorporated in 1941, the town has Christmas-themed streets such as Candy Cane Road, December Drive, Rudolph Way, Dancer Street, Prancer Street, and Sleigh Street.

-Their small, but festive Christmas celebration includes the annual Tree Lighting Ceremony at the City of Santa Claus Gift Shop on Nov 17, and the 1st Annual Front Door Decorating Contest, which starts on Dec 1.
+Their small, but festive Christmas celebration includes the annual Tree Lighting Ceremony at the City of Santa Claus Gift Shop and the Annual Front Door Decorating Contest.

 All local residents are encouraged to decorate their homes and show their Christmas spirit.
 Prizes will be awarded to winners at their annual Christmas Dinner.
 For more info, contact City Hall at (912)526-6949.